The Satoyama Initiative

 - Cyclic use of natural resources

-- Recognition of local traditions and culture
+- Recognition of the value and importance of local and indigenous traditions and culture

 4. History of the Satoyama Initiative